Osman-shaw/Osman-shaw/README.md

 - 👯 I’m looking to collaborate on ...
 Drone Service Company
 - 💬 Ask me about ...
 Javascript,PHP and Typescript
 - 📫 How to reach me: ...shawosman26@gmail.com
 - ⚡ Fun fact: ...
-I love Music, Photography and Tade forex
+I love Music, Photography and Trade forex